gosukiwi/writings/Knockout.js for Newbies/Knockout.js For Newbies.md

 }());
 </pre>

+Great!
 If you try and run your HTML file now, and press the ```add``` button, it will write 'Click!' on the Javascript console, you can press F12 to open the development panel in most modern browsers, and then navigate to the console to see this message.
 In chrome, it looks like this.

 ![Screenshot 1](/res/3.jpg)